SamyakJha114/HMS-HBAC/README.md

 | Efficient b0 | 0.31 | 0.38 |
 | Wavenet| 0.37 | 0.48 |
 | Catboost| 0.51 | 0.60 |

+We also tried working on images of eeg signals(and not merely spectograms) using VIT , but due to lack of time constraint and GPU , it was withhold but that approach is common in many top solutions